 3. Tire Sealant

 A can of tire sealant can mean the difference between getting home safely with a punctured tire and having to put the spare tire on your car.
 It’s a temporary quick fix for small holes and will help you get to your destination.
 Next stop: tire repair shop.

 4. Jumper Cables

 There are several different kinds of pliers, but they all share a similar function.
-They’re used to grip and grab hold of spark plugs, hoses, or otherwise hard to reach parts of your car.
-Always use the right tool for the job to prevent doing damage to your vehicle.
+They’re used to grip and grab hold of spark plugs, hoses, or otherwise hard-to-reach parts of your car.
+Always use the right tool for the job to prevent damage to your vehicle.